AdobeDocs/experience-manager-dispatcher.en/help/using/security-checklist.md

 ## Enable HTTPS for transport layer security {#enable-https-for-transport-layer-security}

-Adobe recommends to enable HTTPS transport layer on both author and publish instances.
+Adobe recommends enabling HTTPS transport layer on both the author and publish instance.

 <!--